AdobeDocs/genstudio.en/help/user-guide/insights/channels.md

 ## Objectives

-At the time that you created a campaign with Meta Ads, you may have selected an objective that aligned with your business goals.
-There are six objectives from Meta Ads visible in GenStudio for Performance Marketers:
+At the time that you created a campaign with Meta ads, you may have selected an objective that aligned with your business goals.
+There are six objectives from Meta ads visible in GenStudio for Performance Marketing:

 1. **Awareness**: Reach out to the maximum audience and bring awareness to your business.
 1. **Traffic**: Increase traffic to your site or application.